-For a career in healthcare management, earning a bachelor’s degree helps prepare students by building their business acumen in areas such as finance, project management, and marketing, while also giving them a solid foundation for topics unique to the medical field, such as managing patient records and privacy laws.
+For a career in healthcare management, earning a health administration bachelor’s degree helps prepare students by building their business acumen in areas such as finance, project management, and marketing, while also giving them a solid foundation for topics unique to the medical field, such as managing patient records and privacy laws.

 For healthcare administrators or managers who would like to advance to higher-level positions, such as vice president or chief operating officer, a master’s degree in a health-related field or a master’s in business administration with a concentration in healthcare can be beneficial.

 Herzing University is proud to offer a Bachelor of Science in Healthcare Administration degree that can be completed online in as few as three years.
 Students can choose from three different concentrations and earn dual credits toward an MBA.

 Herzing also offers an online MBA in Healthcare Management.
 This program provides students a more in-depth education of healthcare-specific issues, such as finance, insurance operations, and compliance issues.
 It can be completed in a few as 12 months when enrolled full time.